sciamlab/istat/README.md

 ![il dato e' tratto](https://raw.githubusercontent.com/sciamlab/istat/master/img/ildatoetratto.png)
 ==================
 [Il dato e' tratto](http://istatcontest.sciamlab.com/) is an experimental data visualizion based on 3D choropleths that demonstrate how
-GeoJSON geometries projected into WebGL 3D canvas and statistical data coming from the [ISTAT 2011 industry and services census][#1] can be combined to create interactive data exploration.
+GeoJSON geometries projected into WebGL 3D canvas and statistical data from the [ISTAT 2011 industry and services census][#1] can be combined to create interactive data exploration.

 Technologies
 ------------
-The entire application exploit the [WebGL][#2] features from Khronos that can embed 3D objects into the [HTML5 canvas element](http://www.w3.org/html/wg/drafts/html/master/scripting-1.html#the-canvas-element) and that is now available in almost all the modern browsers.
+The entire application use the Khronos [WebGL][#2] features for embed 3D objects into the [HTML5 canvas element](http://www.w3.org/html/wg/drafts/html/master/scripting-1.html#the-canvas-element) and that despite isn't yet a W3C standard is now available in all the modern browsers.
-WebGL basedon OpenGL use the onboard accelerated Graphics Processors (GPUs) and efficently manipulate complex 3D objects and scenarios
+WebGL is based on OpenGL and use the onboard accelerated Graphics Processors (GPUs) to efficently manipulate complex 3D objects under realistic scenarios that include cameras, lights and and realtime raytracing

 WebGL Supported Browsers
 -------------------------
-WebGL is today supported in many browsers, but in case you experience any issues in displaying it in your device you can refer to the [Compatibility Grid][#3].
+WebGL is today supported in many browsers, but in case you experience any issues in your device you can refer to the [Compatibility Grid][#3].
 For further information on WebGL support please check on http://get.webgl.org/